NassimF/Independant-Study-Fall2024/Attention-Is-All-You-Need/Train transformer/Readme.md

-This is a sample code to train a Transformer for a translation task
+This is a sample code to train a Transformer for a translation task on the opus_books dataset from Hugging Face

 ---